yogesh-turing/Meta-CodeBench-APP/prompt.md

 - Clear inefficiencies
 - Bugs

-Please mention only the 4-10 most obvious points that would always be mentioned in a good code review.
+Please mention only the 4-7 most obvious points that would always be mentioned in a good code review.
 Please make your code review accurate and clear while also being concise.
+Don't include code snippet in the response.